CelsusSound AV receivers Best Home Theater Receiver Under $500

 Denon AVR-S660H – best overall

 The AVR-S660H can deliver a high-quality and atmospheric picture with excellent detail.
-This is understandable since the model supports 8K resolution at 60Hz.
+This is understandable since, in addition to basic video capabilities, the model supports 8K resolution at 60Hz.
 It also features Dolby Vision and HDR10+.
 In addition, this receiver is also game-oriented and supports special technologies such as Auto Low Latency Mode, Variable Refresh Rate, and Quick Frame Transport.
 So I’ll give this model the first big plus for the excellent picture quality and availability of gamer features.

 The device understands and processes different audio formats very well (Lossy and Lossless).
 As for sound calibration, everything is easy.
 Thanks to Audyssey MultEQ technology, you can quickly adjust the sound according to your room’s parameters.
 By the way, the AVR-S660H supports voice control via Alexa, Apple Siri, and Google Assistant.
 Quick setup and easy receiver control are the second significant advantage of the Denon AVR-S660H.